What food can you prepare on Christmas Eve?

 In the event that the meat is a touch overcooked, the gravy is its saving grace.
 Even if the roast’s worthy of a Michelin star, it only takes it up a level.
 Gravy is a hugely important part of your Christmas meal and the fact that homemade reigns over shop-bought is an undisputed claim.
 Make your favourite recipe in advance then heat it up with the meat juices in the turkey tray on Christmas day.
 We recommend this classic recipe.

 Spiced red cabbage

-With hints of cinnamon, nutmeg, star anise, wine and clementine zest, this festive red cabbage recipe is a real crowd-pleaser.
+With hints of cinnamon, nutmeg, star anise, wine and clementine zest, festive red cabbage is a real crowd-pleaser.
 Rustle it together on Christmas Eve and leave it in the fridge to continue soaking up the flavours.
 Its appearance on the big day will be as effortless for you as it is delicious for everyone else.

 These indulgent stuffing balls are made from parsley, sage, lemon and sausage meat for extra Christmas Day decadence - and they can be pre-baked the day before, so all you have to do is reheat them and they’ll still taste just as incredible.
 Most other stuffing recipes can be made in advance in a similar fashion.

 What else can you prepare on Christmas eve?